Capstone-AutoML/AutoML_Capstone/documentation/source/distillation.md

 This approach ensures that distillation focuses on the teacher's most confident predictions, providing cleaner learning signals to the student.

+### Early Stoppping criteria

+The Early Stopping criteria computed on the validation data is a weighted combination of the following metrics, called `fitness`:

+- `Precision (P)`: The accuracy of the detected objects, indicating how many detections were correct.
+- `Recall (R)`: The ability of the model to identify all instances of objects in the images.
+- `mAP50`: Mean average precision calculated at an intersection over union (IoU) threshold of 0.50.
+It's a measure of the model's accuracy considering only the "easy" detections.
+- `mAP50-95`: The average of the mean average precision calculated at varying IoU thresholds, ranging from 0.50 to 0.95.
+It gives a comprehensive view of the model's performance across different levels of detection difficulty.

 ## Model Architecture Considerations

 -**Student Model:** YOLOv8n (lightweight and fast)